-- Original and/or subsequent record used to evaluate the corner position.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated
+- ubsequent record used to evaluate the co

-- corners.

-3. Description of monument and accessories set to perpetuate the corner position.

-4. Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc.

-5. Certification must be signed and sealed by Registered Land Surveyor in State of Montana.

-6. Fill in Cross Index & Section Diagram at bottom of sheet.
+- Original and/its subsequent record used to evaluate incomer position.
+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated corners.
+Description of monument and accessories set to perpetuate the corner position.
+Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - 5.
+Certification must be signed and sealed by Registered Land Surveyor in State of Montana. - 6.
+Fill in Cross Index & Section Diagram at bottom of sheet.